chenjiandongx/sniffer/README.md

 ## Introduction

 sniffer is designed for network troubleshooting.
 It can be started at any time to analyze the processes or connections causing increases in network traffic without loading any kernel modules.
-In addition, the GUI of it is responsive, which can fit with terminals of all sizes automatically.
+In addition, the GUI of it is responsive that can fit with terminals of all sizes automatically.

-sniffer uses [gopacket](https://github.com/google/gopacket) to sniff the interfaces and record packets' info. gopacket wraps the Golang port of `libpacp`, and provides some additional features.
-One of the projects which inspired the sniffer is `bandwhich`, which has a sophisticated interface and multiple ways to display data, but it does not support BPF filters.
-Another one is `nethlogs`, which supports BPF filters, but can only view data by process, cannot view data by connections or remote address. sniffer combines the advantages of those two projects also adhering a new Plot mode.
+sniffer manipulates [gopacket](https://github.com/google/gopacket) to sniff the interfaces and record packets' info. gopacket wraps the Golang port of `libpacp` library, and provides some additional features.
+One of the projects that inspired the sniffer is `bandwhich`, which has a sophisticated interface and multiple ways to display data, but it does not support BPF filters.
+Another one is `nethlogs`, which supports BPF filters, but can only view data by process, without connections or remote address perspective. sniffer combines the advantages of those two projects also adhering a new Plot mode.

 ***Connections and Process Matching***

 On Linux, sniffer refers to the ways in which the [ss](https://man7.org/linux/man-pages/man8/ss.8.html) tool used, obtaining the connections of the `ESTABLISHED` state by [netlink socket](https://man7.org/linux/man-pages/man7/netlink.7.html).
 Since that approach is more efficient than reading the `/proc/net/*` files directly.
 But both need to aggregate and calculate the network traffic of the process by matching the `inode` information under `/proc/${pid}/fd`.

-On macOS, the [lsof](https://ss64.com/osx/lsof.html) command is invoked, which relies on capturing the command output to analyze process connections information.
+On macOS, the [lsof](https://ss64.com/osx/lsof.html) command is invoked, which relies on capturing the command output for analyzing process connections information.
 And sniffer uses the API provided by [gopsutil](https://github.com/shirou/gopsutil) directly on Windows.

 ## Installation